 Median Pay: $11.30/hour plus tips

 Waiters and waitresses take orders and serve food and beverages to patrons.
 They may work in restaurants, bars, hotels, or other food service places.
 Waiters and waitresses may work part time or full time.
 Many waiters work part time, and many work evenings, weekends, and holidays.

-A waiter earns an average of $11.73/hour, but he or she can earn much more with tips.
+A waiter earns an average of $11.00/hour directly from their employer, but he or she can earn much more with tips.